rgilks/planeo/docs/ai_services.md

 # AI Services Integration

-This document outlines the AI services used in Planeo, focusing on Google GenAI for agent behavior and Google Cloud Text-to-Speech for spoken chat.
+This document outlines the AI services used in Planeo, focusing on Google GenAI for agent behavior.

 ## AI Agent Behavior (Google GenAI)